philpem/novastor/README.md

 This project is not authorised, endorsed or related to Novastor or Novaback and has been created with entirely open-source materials.
 No warranty is given, express or implied.

+Based on portions of the IGeoS data analysis tool developed by the Seismology and Geophysics department at the University of Saskatchewan (http://seisweb.usask.ca/SIA/).

 ## How to use